Teen Titans season 5: Cast and characters

 Season five of Teen Titans featured numerous guest actors providing voices for recurring and guest characters.
 Diane Delano appeared in this season as Pantha in the eleventh and twelfth episodes of the season.
-Jason Marsden voiced characters Billy Numerous and Red Star in two episodes.
-Michael Rosenbaum voices the character Kid Flash in "Lightspeed" and "Titans Together".
+Jason Marsden voiced Billy Numerous and Red Star in two episodes.
+Michael Rosenbaum voices Kid Flash in "Lightspeed" and "Titans Together".
 In the two-part episode "Homecoming", members of the Doom Patrol, Beast Boy's former team, appear.
 Xander Berkeley returns to the series, voicing Mento and Brotherhood of Evil member General Immortus.
 The episode also features the voices of Peter Onorati, voicing Robotman and Judge Reinhold, voicing Negative Man.
 The episode "For Real" features T'Keyah Crystal Keymáh, Mike Erwin and Wil Wheaton reprising their roles as Bumblebee, Speedy and Aqualad.
 Actor Ed O'Ross appeared in the episode "Snowblind" providing the voice for the Raskov.
 Veteran voice actor Rodger Bumpass, the voice of Squidward Tentacles in SpongeBob SquarePants, reprises his role of Dr. Light in the episode "Kole".
-The episode "Hide and Seek" features veteran voice actress Russi Taylor providing the voices of characters Timmy Tantrum and Melvin.
+The episode "Hide and Seek" features veteran voice actress Russi Taylor (the voice of Minnie Mouse) providing the voices of characters Timmy Tantrum and Melvin.
 Kevin Michael Richardson returns to the series, providing the voice for Mammoth and See-More in the episode "Lightspeed".
-In the episode "Revved Up", rock singer David Johansen voiced the villain Ding Dong Daddy Dowd.
+In the episode "Revved Up", rock singer David Johansen voiced the villain Ding Dong Daddy.
 The episode "Go" features actor Gary Anthony Sturgis voicing the Gordanians and Trogaar.
-In the season finale "Things Change", Ashley Johnson and Ron Perlman reprise their roles as Terra and Slade respectively.
+In the series finale "Things Change", Ashley Johnson and Ron Perlman reprise their roles as Terra and Slade respectively.

 Reception

 The season received critical acclaim.
-Mac McEntire of DVD Verdict awarded the fifth season story a score of 85, deeming it a "flat-out excellent final season."
+Mac McEntire of DVD Verdict awarded the fifth season story a score of 85, deeming it a "flat-out excellent final season".
 McEntire commended the show's evolution from season one, noting that the season features "smart, emotional and exciting stories within the context of Teen Titans", as well as the introduction of various new characters in the season from the world of the Teen Titans comics.
-John Sinnott, writing for DVD Talk, deemed the fifth season release as "Highly Recommended."
-Sinnott commented that with the expanded cast of villains and superheroes in the season, "the shows in this set never get dull."
+John Sinnott, writing for DVD Talk, deemed the fifth season release as "Highly Recommended".
+Sinnott commented that with the expanded cast of villains and superheroes in the season, "the shows in this set never get dull".
 Sinnott also highlighted the alterations made on DC characters to fit within the series' context as a strong point.
-Sinnott concluded that the season is "stronger than the preceding season" and "hits all the right marks."
-Randall Cyrenne of Animated Views praised season five as the strongest season, noting that it found "a more even tone that allowed the season to feel cohesive."
+Sinnott concluded that the season is "stronger than the preceding season" and "hits all the right marks".
+Randall Cyrenne of Animated Views praised season five as the strongest season, noting that it found "a more even tone that allowed the season to feel cohesive".

 Episodes

 DVD release

 The DVD boxset was released on July 22, 2008 in the United States and Canada.
-It features a series title Teen Titans: Know Your Foes, featurette which is segmented for each of the series main villains.
+It features a series title "Teen Titans: Know Your Foes", featurette which is segmented for each of the series main villains.